Large dataset upload and download

 Upload large datasets from a web application

 Web applications use the Representational State Transfer (REST) Uploads operation to upload files.
 This capability is set by the Uploads capability on the geoprocessing service property page.
 The default maximum upload size is 2 GB.
-You can modify the maximum upload size to less than 2 GB by following the steps described in the Upload size section of Web tool properties advanced settings.
+You can modify the maximum upload size to less than 2 GB by following the steps described in Web Tools properties advanced settings - upload size.
 You cannot modify the maximum upload size to a size greater than 2 GB.

 If the input data is a .txt, .zip, or .jpg file, you can use the uploads resource operation to upload these file types.
-The setup of an upload file type is described in the Upload types section of Web tool properties advanced settings.
+The setup of an upload file type is described in Web Tools properties advanced settings - upload types.

 Input as a feature or image service

-You can provide an input from a feature service for feature and image service for raster data type by typing the service URL, selecting a service layer from table of content , or choosing a service from the Portal pane in ArcGIS Pro .
+You can provide an input from a feature service for feature and image service for raster data type by typing the service URL, selecting a service layer from table of content , or choosing a service from Portal pane in ArcGIS Pro.

 Output as a feature service